I tried running After Effects with AWS Deadline Cloud's CMF + my own S3 conda channel

 Introduction

-In render farm operations for DCC (Digital Content Creation) applications used in 3DCG / VFX production, it is common to increase the number of DCC license contracts in proportion to the number of Workers.
-AWS Deadline Cloud has a mechanism called UBL (Usage-Based Licensing) that can supply licenses with pay-as-you-go billing based on job execution time, and it is available by default in SMF (Service-Managed Fleet).
+In render farm operations for DCC (Digital Content Creation) applications used in 3DCG/VFX production, it is common to increase the number of DCC license contracts in proportion to the number of Workers.
+AWS Deadline Cloud has a mechanism called UBL (Usage-Based Licensing) that can supply licenses on a pay-as-you-go basis based on job execution time, and it is available by default in SMF (Service-Managed Fleet).
 The official documentation states that UBL can also be used in CMF (Customer-Managed Fleet) via a License Endpoint.

 However, Adobe After Effects (AE) is not subject to UBL.
-The official Adobe help explains that since After Effects CS6, aerender or Watch Folder can be run in non-royalty bearing mode (render-only mode), and serialization on render-only machines is not required.
-Therefore, the UBL framework itself does not appear for AE.
+The official Adobe Help explains that since After Effects CS6, aerender or Watch Folder can be run in non-royalty bearing mode (render-only mode), and serialization on render-only machines is not required.
+Therefore, the UBL framework itself does not apply to AE.

-On the other hand, running AE on CMF presents a different challenge. deadline-cloud-for-after-effects does not provide a Worker-side CLI in the same form as the adaptor packages for 3ds Max or Maya, and in the configuration of this article, the AE binary is supplied to Workers as a conda package.
-AWS provides AE conda packages for SMF from the deadline-cloud channel, but CMF Workers cannot access it.
-Therefore, when supplying AE to CMF Workers following the flow of the official AWS AE Submitter and conda Queue Environment, a configuration where AE conda packages are placed in a self-managed S3 conda channel is practical.
+On the other hand, running AE on CMF presents a different challenge. deadline-cloud-for-after-effects does not provide a Worker-side CLI in the same form as adaptor packages for 3ds Max or Maya; in the configuration described in this article, the AE binary is supplied to Workers as a conda package.
+AWS provides an AE conda package for SMF from the deadline-cloud channel, but it cannot be referenced from CMF Workers.
+Therefore, when supplying AE to CMF Workers following the AWS official AE Submitter and conda Queue Environment flow, a configuration that places the AE conda package in your own S3 conda channel is the practical approach.

-This article shares the results of confirming that AE rendering works on actual hardware in this "CMF + self-managed S3 conda channel" configuration, along with 3 insights gained during verification.
+This article shares the results of confirming that AE rendering works in practice with this "CMF + self-managed S3 conda channel" configuration, along with three insights gained during verification.

 What is AWS Deadline Cloud

-AWS Deadline Cloud is a managed service for building render farms in the cloud for 3DCG / VFX production.
-It provides the features necessary for render farm operations, including Worker auto-scaling, job management, and license supply.
+AWS Deadline Cloud is a managed service that allows you to build render farms in the cloud for 3DCG/VFX production.
+It is equipped with features necessary for render farm operations, including Worker auto-scaling, job management, and license supply.

 Target Audience